jehuamanna/frontend-post-v1/docs-windsurf/current-status/01-current-progress.md

 - Onclick of add fetch/curl, open a modal with a codemirror editor to enter the fetch/curl command.
 - onblur or as we type the data should save.
 It should save persistently.
 -  Data should save per tab basis.
 - make the functionality of tabs active.
-On click of new tab new context should open
+On click of new tab new context should open.
+For more reference consult [design/01-tab.md](./design/01-tab.md)

 ### **Immediate (on hold Sprint)**
 1. **HTTP Request Engine**: Implement actual request execution